Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:38 But there has been some, there's some shakeup going on in NumFocus a little bit.

-02:46 There's been some problems in the past with NumFocus being able to meet the expectations
+02:46 There's been some problems in the past with NumFocus being able to meet the expectations of some of the projects within the NumFocus banner.

 02:58 And there was a town hall meeting in February announcing that there's a new direction.

-03:03 And it caught a lot of people by surprise.
+03:04 And it caught a lot of people by surprise.

-03:07 So I'm trying to highlight it here as well, so people know about it.
+03:07 So I'm trying to highlight it here as well so people know about it.

-03:10 There have, there's really, I kind of want to point people to this article and just say
+03:10 There have, there's really, I kind of want to point people to this article and just say that there's, there's some things changing.

-03:17 There's apparently in the past, there was some lack of transparency of how the board
+03:17 There's apparently in the past, there was some lack of transparency of how the board was selected.

 03:23 So they're trying to make that a little bit more transparent.

-03:33 board and some proposed changes to the governance structure.
+03:34 And some proposed changes to the governance structure.

-03:37 And then around some of these issues, there's also some of the projects within NumFocus
+03:37 And then around some of these, some of these issues, there's also some of the projects within NumFocus are pursuing alternative venues for fiscal sponsorship.

 03:50 So getting money in other ways.